Tapanhaz/mcxpy/README.md

 Experimental code to fetch data from mcx. **** Do not use this code to programmatically get data from mcx exchange.
 This code is uploaded here only for educational purpose. **** .
 The uploader is not liable for any type of damage caused by or arising from the use of this code.

+Installation:

+mcxpy installer is available on PyPI: It can be install by :

+pip install mcxpy

 Functions:

 Below Functions will return data in pandas dataframe..
 Any of the functions accepts date/expiry as %d-%m-%Y / datetime.datetime / datetime.date